Patients reminded these covid measures remain in place at North East NHS sites despite Plan B restrictions being eased

 People are asked to continue wear a face mask, socially distance and wash their hands regularly when in pharmacies, GP surgeries, clinics, hospitals and on patient transport to help reduce the spread of Covid-19.

-He said: “It continues to be a busy and challenging time for health services across the North East and North Cumbria.
+He added: “It continues to be a busy and challenging time for health services across the North East and North Cumbria.

 “While it looks like things are heading in the right direction we remain cautious.